rhiever/edd/README.md

-This is the Evolved Digit Detector project.
+# Evolved Digit Detector

+This project optimizes a classifier that is capable of spatio-temporal classification of images.

+## License

 Copyright 2016 Randal S. Olson